 Direct all complaints concerning misuse of State automobiles to the Fleet Services Division Administrator who will then notify the agency head regarding possible misuse of a State vehicle.
-The agency head shall investigate the complaint, discuss the complaint with the offender's supervisor, ascertain that all facts are obtained and request appropriate supervisory action.
+The agency head, together with the Fleet Services Division, shall investigate the complaint, discuss the complaint with the offender's supervisor, ascertain that all facts are obtained and request take any appropriate supervisory action.

-The agency head will promptly communicate with the complaining party toparty to assure him that the State appreciates his/her interest and desires to take action where indicated.
+The agency head will promptly communicate with the complaining party to assure him that the State appreciates his/her interest and desires to take action where indicated warranted.